Idiopathic Pulmonary Fibrosis

 |Copyright © Nucleus Medical Media, Inc.|

 Risk FactorsIPFoccurs most often in males and people aged 50 and older.
-Other factors below may increase the risk of getting it:
+Other factors that may increase your chance of IPF include:

 - Cigarette smoking

 - Viral infection

 - Occupational exposures to dusts containing wood, metal, silica, bacteria, and animal proteins or to aerosol sprays, gases and fumes

 - Medications such as nitrofurantoin, sulfasalazine, amiodarone, propranolol, methotrexate, cyclophosphamide, bleomycin

 - Gastroesophageal reflux disease (GERD)

 SymptomsOver time, the symptoms get worse.
 This makes daily activities difficult.
 People with IPF gradually start to have some or all of these symptoms:

 - Shortness of breath, at first only during or after physical activity, but later also when resting